Clarification:

 CTE Equivalency: Fine Art

-This class teaches the principles and elements of digital photography, the vocabulary of visual communication and expression.
-Students will: Explore Composition: What guidelines make a good image
+This class teaches the principles and elements of digital photography, as well as the vocabulary of visual communication and expression.
+Students will: Explore Composition: What guidelines make an excellent image?

-Observe and explore lines, patterns, and shapes that are present in our environment, in relation to photography investigate digital photography techniques through experimentation with a DSLR digital camera and its settings
+Observe and explore lines, patterns, and shapes present in our environment.
+Concerning photography, investigate digital photography techniques through experimentation with a DSLR digital camera and its settings.

-Learn about the exposure triad of shutter speed, aperture, and ISO and how to set on the DSLR camera
+Learn about the exposure triad of shutter speed, aperture, and ISO, and how to set it on a DSLR camera.

 Edit photos using Adobe Photoshop and Adobe Lightroom